Shaju06/Shaju06/README.md

-# Hello, I'm Varinder Pal Singh 👋
+# Hello, I'm Varinder 👋

 I'm a passionate software engineer with a strong foundation in JavaScript, specializing in React.js, Next.js, Node.js, and also proficient in Python.
 I love building scalable and efficient web applications that solve real-world problems.